uber/kraken/README.md

 The high level idea of Kraken is to have a small number of dedicated hosts seed content to a network of agents running on each host in the cluster.
-A central component, tracker, will orchestrate all participants in the network to form a pseudo-random regular graph.
+A central component, the tracker, will orchestrate all participants in the network to form a pseudo-random regular graph.
 Such a graph has high connectivity and small diameter, so all participants in a reasonably sized cluster can reach > 80% of max upload/download speed in theory, and performance doesn't degrade much